epfl-mobots/tdm-python/doc/transpiler.md

 | `call natfun(expr1, expr2, ...)` | `nf_natfun(expr1, expr2, ...)` (see below)
 | | `natfun(expr1, ...)` in expressions

 In Python, the names of native functions have underscores instead of dots.
 Many native functions can be called with the syntax of a plain function call, with a name prefixed with `nf_` and the same arguments as in Aseba.
-In the table below, uppercase letters stand for arrays, lowercase letters for scalar values, `A`, `B`, `a` and `b` for inputs, `R` and `r` for result, and `P` for both input and result.
+In the table below, uppercase letters stand for arrays (lists in Python), lowercase letters for scalar values, `A`, `B`, `a` and `b` for inputs, `R` and `r` for result, and `P` for both input and result.
+Lists can be variables or lists of numbers and/or booleans.

 Arguments are the same in the same order, except for `_system.settings.read` which returns a single scalar value.
 In Python, scalar numbers are passed by value and not by reference, contrary to Aseba; therefore the result is passed as a return value and can be used directly in any expression.
 Note also that in Python, lists (arrays) of length 1 are _not_ interchangeable with scalars, contrary to Aseba.